 April 28, 2017 Update

-On Friday April 28th, as President of TRID, I was in attendance at a meeting of the committee that is drafting the Interpreter Licensure Bill.
+On Friday April 28th, as President of TRID, I (Will White) was in attendance at a meeting of the committee that is drafting the Interpreter Licensure Bill.
 We received the bill back from the lawyers and policy professionals.
 We then cleared up some of the questions they proposed to us by refining the language included in the bill.
 No substantive changes were made to the bill.
 The next steps will be for the medium size writing group to review the changes and develop a FAQ sheet.
 After that we will make the bill available to all stakeholders for public comment.
 There will be an opportunity for a town hall type discussion of the bill in the large group where this work originally began before it is POTENTIALLY sent to prospective sponsors.

 *IMPORTANT this is NOT the finished wording of the licensure legislation.
 None of this has been set in stone.
 The document is still in a fluid state.*